12 in stock

 You would need to try other variants at your own risk.

-Eltek chargers use a different CAN bus protocol compared to their rectifiers.
+Note: Eltek chargers use a different CAN bus protocol compared to Eltek rectifiers, and are not compatible.

 Note: Flatpack2 rectifier and Flatpack2 interface PCB seen in sample images are not supplied with this item